-The problem is that Pytorch examples are not nearly similar enough.
+The problem is that Pytorch examples are generally not very similar.
 Like most data exploration, we want the ability to modify every part of the codebase to handle different loss metrics, different types of data, or different visualizations based on our data dimensions.
-Combining everything into a single repository would overcomplicate the underlying logic (making the training loop extremely unreadable, for example).
+Combining everything into a single repository often overcomplicates the underlying logic (making the training loop extremely unreadable, for example).
 We want to strike a balance between extremely minimalistic / readable code that makes it easy to add extra functionality when needed.

 Try It Out!

 The first thing you should do is go into one of the output_*/ folders and try training a model.
-We currently have two models:
+We currently have the following models:

 - In train.py, the code performs some verification checks on all models to make sure you aren't mixing up your batch dimensions.